 The social proof

 These are my Pinterest stats for the month of May.
-You can see where I started using Board Booster and tweaked my profile that the impressions start to skyrocket.
+You can see where I started using the scheduler and tweaked my profile that the impressions start to skyrocket.
 You can see your stats by going to analytics.pinterest.com.

 These are my Google Analytics from May to the end of July.
 You can see where my sessions begin to increase with the help of Pinterest.
 Of course, holidays (a huge dip on July 4th) and weekends in the summer are rough on page views, but the results are evident.

 Have I done anything else differently?
 Well, I’ve actually started writing fewer posts.
-These past few months have been busy for me on the home front, with solo-parenting, work, etc. But I am focusing on quality in the posts I do write and adding vertical, branded images to my posts.
-Then I Pin them.
-Then I let them automagically be shared for me and enjoy watching my stats go up.
+These past few months have been busy for me on the home front, with solo-parenting, work, etc. But I am focusing on quality in the posts I do write and adding vertical, lovely Pin images to my posts.
+Then I pin them to a relevant board and schedule them to automagically be shared for me over time, and enjoy watching my stats go up.